Presenting Sponsor:

 TRT: 3:56

-friends into enemies and breeds insanity.
-Maxx Gavrich
+into enemies and breeds insanity.
+Maxx Gavrich and Aaron

-and Aaron Goldstein stand in as actors, directors
+Goldstein stand in as actors, directors and editors

 WHEN I GROW UP